lgatto/MSnbase/README.md

 members under the R for Mass Spectrometry organisation to facilitate dissemination and accessibility of their work.

-I you are using MSnbase, consider switching to the **R for Mass Spectrometry** packages, in particular, [Spectra](https://rformassspectrometry.github.io/Spectra/) for raw data, [PSMatch](https://rformassspectrometry.github.io/PSMatch/) for
+If you are using MSnbase, consider switching to the **R for Mass Spectrometry** packages, in particular, [Spectra](https://rformassspectrometry.github.io/Spectra/) for raw data, [PSMatch](https://rformassspectrometry.github.io/PSMatch/) for